-Service How to access Who can get it Elective surgeries/procedures These are surgeries and procedures you choose to have - that is, they are not medically necessary - and can be scheduled in advance.
+Service How to access Who can get it gs and some assessme nts.
+Elective surgeries/procedures These are surgeries and procedures you choose to have - that is, they are not medically necessary - and can be scheduled in advance.
 Examples may include plastic surgery, wart or mole removal, and some joint replacement.
 Contact Customer Service about limits.
-Preapproval or referral needed These services have limits based on OHP guidelines and rules.
+Preappro val or referral needed These services have limits based on OHP guidelines and rules.
 Call Customer Service for details.
 Emergency medical transportation An example of this type of transportation is an ambulance.
 It can take you to a hospital or provider's when you have an emergency need.
 No limit.
-No referral or preapproval All members Emergency services This is immediate medical help, often in a hospital, when you have an emergency, or when urgent care or your provider's office are not available.
-Examples include trouble breathing or bleeding that won't No referral or preapproval All members
+No referral or preappro val All members Emergency services This is immediate medical help, often in a hospital, when you have an emergency, No referral All members

-Service How to access Who can get it stop.
-No limit; not covered outside U.S. or U.S. territories.
-Family planning services These services help you plan for having children (or deciding not to), including the number and timing of your children.
+Service How to access Who can get it or when urgent care or your provider's office are not available.
+Examples include trouble breathing or bleeding that won't stop.
+No limit; not covered outside U.S. or U.S. territories. or preappro val Family planning services These services help you plan for having children (or deciding not to), including the number and timing of your children.
 No limit.
 Some examples are birth control and annual exams.
-No referral or preapproval All members Gender-affirming care This care helps people who need treatment related to their gender transition or dysphoria (sense of unease or wrongness).
+No referral or preappro val All members Gender-affirming care This care helps people who need treatment related to their gender transition or dysphoria (sense of unease or wrongness).
 Examples include puberty suppression, primary care and specialist doctor visits, mental health care visits, hormone therapy, lab work, and some surgeries.
-Coverage is based on OHP guidelines and certain requirements must be met to receive services.
-Referral or preapproval required for some services All members; these services have limits based on OHP guidelines and rules.
+Coverage is based on OHP Referral or preappro val required for some services All members; these services have limits based on OHP guidelines and rules.
 Call Customer Service for details.